Nnavarr/Nnavarr/README.md

 ### *About Me* 👋
 Hi, I’m Noe Navarro (@Nnavarr)!
 I'm a Phoneix based Financial & Data Analyst with 5+ years of experience.
 I graduated from ASU with a BS in Finance '14.
 Afterwards I worked at a mortgage lender before landing a position at U-Haul as a Financial Analyst.
 While there, I picked up a passion for all things code/programming.
-So much so, I abaondoned my pursuit of the CFA charter and have devoted all my self improvement time to becoming a software developer.
+So much so, I abaondoned my pursuit of the CFA charter and have devoted all my self improvement time to learning software development from a computer science perspective.

 At the start of 2021, I transitioned to a much smaller agriculture company here in the valley.
 My title was updated to reflect my data analysis skillset; Python, R, SQL, and Power BI.